CsatiZoltan/t8code-wiki/Coding-Guideline.md

 `t8code` comes with its own indentation script `t8indent` that you should use to indent all code files.
 You find it in the `scripts` folder of the main repository.

-In order to indent a file `src/t8_foo.c` call
+In order to indent a file `src/t8_foo.c`, call

 ```bash
 $ ./scripts/t8indent src/t8_foo.c
 ```

 Sometimes the indentation script cannot indent a part of the code properly, or produces ugly results.
-So you need to double check the file after indentation.
+So you need to double-check the file after indentation.
 If you encounter a piece of code that is not indented properly, you can use the `/* *INDENT-OFF* */` and `/* *INDENT-ON* */` comments to deactivate indentation for a part of the code: